-- To put into practice the collaboration of faculty and administration in ensuring the technical and legal accuracy of new and substantially revised courses and programs approved by each College's Curriculum Committee; and - (To safeguard the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs.)
+- To put into practice the collaboration of faculty and administration in ensuring the technical and legal accuracy of new and substantially revised courses and programs approved by each College's Curriculum Committee; and - To safeguard the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs.)

 The DTRW-I is an advisory group to the Chancellor through Cabinet and the District Consultation Council.
 It reviews curriculum submitted by the three VCCCD College Curriculum Committees.
 The DTRW-I is responsible for reviewing new and substantially revised courses and programs prior to submission through Cabinet and Consultation Council to the Chancellor and the Board of Trustees.
-DTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantially revised courses and programs.
-In addition, the DTRW-I may choose to review and provide advice on questions regarding the interpretation of curricular regulations.
+DTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantially revised courses and provide advice on questions regarding the interpretation of curricular regulations.
 To fulfill these charges, members of this workgroup are assigned responsibility for remaining current on all regulations and laws related to curriculum.